Download your Free North Carolina Divorce Form on this link. We have provided some common…

 What is Common Law Marriage?

 Typically, Common Law Marriage is recognized as two individuals, cohabitating as a couple.
-They outwardly present themselves as husband and wife to the public.
+They outwardly present themselves as husband and wife to the public and have told family and friends that they are married by common law.
 A marriage ceremony does not take place, yet a marriage partnership is recognized and is considered valid by the State.

 Does North Carolina Recognize Common Law Marriage?